 When you’re off relaxing or enjoying yourself at the beach or in the countryside, surely you’re looking after your health by taking time out?

-Looking after your joints when travelling
+Looking after your muscles, bones and joints when travelling

-When you’re travelling on long journeys, do what you can to look after yourself by following our tips for avoiding back pain on long car journeys and our handy graphic below which shows how to prevent or manage back pain while flying.
+When you’re travelling on long journeys, do what you can to look after yourself by following our tips for avoiding back pain on long car journeys and our handy graphic below, which shows how to prevent or manage back pain while flying.